 6. Upon receipt of a Section 504 service plan grievance filed on behalf of a student;

-7. Upon request by a parent.TCSD7 TCSD
+7. Upon request by a parent.

+Notice of 504 Team Meetings – The TCSD shall send notice of regular 504 Team meetings to parents and legal guardians 7 days prior to the meeting.
+For 504 Team meetings involving safety or disciplinary action, the TCSD shall provide parents and legal guardians a twenty-four (24) hour written notice.
 When a student reaches the age of majority, or is emancipated, under Kentucky law, all rights under Section 504 transfer from the parents to the student, unless the student has been declared incompetent under KRS Chapter 387 in a court of law.
 See definition of Adult Student.
 The TCSD’s Section 504 Parent Rights Statement shall contain this transfer of rights statement.

 The parents shall be notified in writing of any decisions made by the TCSD concerning the evaluation, identification, or educational placement of the student under Section 504.
 The notice will be given by providing a copy of the Section 504 Conference Summary Report and other documents completed at the 504 team meeting to parents at the end of the 504 team meeting if a parent attends, or by mailing these documents to parents who did not attend the meeting within 7 work days after the meeting.
 Changes to the 504 accommodation plan or placement may be implemented immediately if the parents received the notice documents in the meeting, and within 7 work days after mailing the notice documents to parents who did not attend the meeting, unless a hearing or review officer, or a court, orders otherwise.